 In late 2001, UMC informed us that as part of an overall capacity rationalization they were planning to close certain of their fabrication facilities.
 We were developing an advanced wafer manufacturing process at one of the UMC fabs that has been closed.
 With UMC's support, we have transferred this process to alternative UMC fabs.
-However, transfer of a manufacturing process is a technically demanding and time intensive challenge.
-As a result, our new product introduction schedules have been delayed.
+However, as a result, our new product introduction schedules were delayed.
 This could harm our operating results.

-Our marketable securities, which we hold for strategic reasons, are subject to equity price risk and their value may fluctuate.
+$Our \ marketable \ securities, \ which \ we \ hold \ for \ strategic \ reasons, \ are \ subject \ to \ equity \ price \ risk \ and \ their \ value \ may \ fluctuate.$

 Currently we hold substantial equity in UMC Corporation, which we acquired as part of a strategic investment to obtain certain manufacturing rights.
 The market price and valuation of these equity shares has fluctuated widely due to market and other conditions over which we have little control.
 During the year ended December 31, 2001, we recorded a \$152.8 million pre-tax impairment loss related to this investment.
 In the future, UMC shares may continue to experience significant price volatility.
-We have not attempted to reduce or eliminate this equity price risk through hedging or similar techniques and hence substantial, sustained changes in the market price of UMC shares could impact our financial results.
-To the extent that the market value of our UMC shares experiences further deterioration for an extended period of time, our net income could be reduced.
+In the second quarter of 2002, we began selling a portion of our unrestricted UMC shares, but have otherwise not attempted to reduce or eliminate this equity price risk through hedging or similar techniques and hence substantial, sustained changes in the market price of UMC shares could impact our financial results.
+To the extent that the market value of our UMC shares experiences a significant decline for an extended period of time, our net income could be reduced.